ShubhoCH/Microservice/ReadME.md

 ## API's

-#### NOTE: Please find the Post-Man collection inside the collection folder of the project!
+#### NOTE: Please find the Post-Man collection inside the PostMan_Collection folder of the project!

 ### API routes:
 #### Content-Service: